Lulu.com

 Lulu Press, Inc., doing business under trade name Lulu, is an online print-on-demand, self-publishing, and distribution platform.
 By 2014, it had issued approximately two million titles.

-The company's founder is Red Hat co-founder Bob Young.
-Lulu's current CEO is Kathy Hensgen.
+The company's founder is Red Hat co-founder Bob Young; he also was CEO for many years.
+As of 2022, the company’s 20th anniversary, Young had handed CEO duties to Kathy Hensgen.
 The company's headquarters are in Morrisville, North Carolina.

 Products

-Lulu produces books in print and digital form.
-Printed books are available in several formats and sizes including paperback, coil bound, and hardcover.
-Books can be printed in black and white or in full color.